 - College of Nursing

-All 10 ceremonies will be livestreamed on UK’s YouTube channel, which will be accessible this weekend via the UKNow homepage.
+All four ceremonies will be livestreamed on UK’s YouTube channel, which will be accessible this weekend via the UK Commencement website and the UKNow homepage.

-The Board of Trustees has approved honorary degrees for four citizens who have distinguished themselves in their careers and community service.
-The recipients are W. Harry Clarke, F. Joseph Halcomb III, Deirdre Lyons and Carl F. Pollard.
+The Board of Trustees has approved honorary degrees for two citizens who have distinguished themselves in their careers and community service.
+The recipients are Terry Woodward and Kris Kimel.

 Honorary degrees will be presented at the following ceremonies:

-- Sy Bridenbaugh, from Richmond, Kentucky, who will speak at the 9 a.m. and noon ceremonies Friday, May 14.
-He is graduating with a doctoral degree in educational policy studies and evaluation from the UK College of Education.
+- Robert E. Anderson III, from Covington, Kentucky, will speak at the 9 a.m.
+Friday, May 6 ceremony.
+He is graduating with a master’s degree in nutrition and food systems from the College Agriculture, Food and Environment.

-- Cameron French, from Wolfe County, Kentucky, who will speak at the 9 a.m. and noon ceremonies Sunday, May 16.
-He is graduating with a bachelor's degree in community leadership and development from the UK College of Agriculture, Food and Environment with a minor in political sciences.
+- Amy Luu Ngo, from Bowling Green, Kentucky, will speak at the 9 a.m.
+Saturday, May 7.
+She is graduating with a bachelor's degree in biology from the College of Arts and Sciences, and a minor in health advocacy and a certificate in clinical health care management from the College of Health Sciences.

-Full video of each ceremony will be available within two weeks after Commencement on the university’s YouTube channel, www.youtube.com/universityofkentucky.
+Full video of each ceremony will be available after Commencement on the university’s YouTube channel, www.youtube.com/universityofkentucky.

 Social media users are encouraged to use the hashtag #UKgrad.